 When you submit your online application and pay the application fee, Rackham will contact you with instructions for checking the status of your registration materials via Wolverine Access.
 That way you will be able to verify the data submitted, update contact information, view what test scores and transcripts have been received by Rackham, confirm that your letters have been received, accept or decline an offer of admission, and pay an enrollment deposit.

 The History Department no longer requires the GRE.
-Please do not submit GRE scores to the History Department. **Note that the GRE may be required for our joint programs.
+Please do not submit GRE scores to the History Department.

 What is the average GPA of your admitted students?

 The average bachelor's GPA for our admitted students is 3.71.
 Over half of the students who come to our program have an MA, usually in History.
 The average master's GPA for our admitted students is 3.87.